OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 **“Every classical value carries a bounded alignment lane, revealing reality drift and stability while retaining the original number.”**

-Law 0 defines the core two-lane structure used across all Shunyaya systems:
+Law 0 defines the core two-lane structure used across all executable Shunyaya systems:

 ---